 Massage therapy can be a useful adjunct to traditional shoulder rehab because it addresses both direct and indirect impairments of the shoulder pain.

-Also, shoulder pain can lead to neck pain because the neck muscles will work hard to help move a weak or painful shoulder.
+Also, shoulder pain can lead to neck pain because the neck muscles will work harder to help move a weak or painful shoulder.
 Including the neck muscles in massage therapy sessions can also help restore shoulder and arm function.

 Researchers have found massage to be an effective treatment for decreasing pain and improving range of motion and function in patients with non-specific shoulder pain.
+Massage therapy that targets the scapular muscles, performed in the end-range of motion positions, seems to be the most effective.
+Also, it does not matter much which type of massage technique is used as long as the patient is comfortable.

 Chiropractic for shoulder pain